Apolyton CTP2 forums

 The reason we recommend starting with the default PmWiki skin is that it's quite a simple skin, much more so than many of the skins you'll find in Skins.
 The starting point is the template (.tmpl) file, which provides the overall layout of the page.
 Inside of the template file are a number of special substitutions and directives that provide places for PmWiki to insert the data relevant to the current page being displayed.
 Skin Templates describes the format and directives in more detail.
 There are also skin guidelines available on pmwiki.org.

 It's beyond the scope of this page to explain how to write HTML (hypertext markup language), XHTML (extensible HTML, which is a bit newer) or CSS (cascading style sheets), but there are many good tutorials on the web for all three of them.
-One caution: if you run into an HTML tutorial that explains about how to use <font> or <blink> tags, or spacer gifs, it's at least five years out of date, so skip it and find another one.
+One caution: if you run into an HTML tutorial that explains about how to use <font> or <blink> tags, or spacer gifs, it's since quite a lot of years out of date, so skip it and find another one.

 You should test your skin on a variety of browsers -- ideally as many as you can, on as many different platforms as you can -- but at minimum you should be testing on Internet Explorer 8, Firefox 3, and Chrome, since those are the most common, and have different bugs, it is also useful to test on Opera and Safari.
 Don't forget to do things like resize windows and change text size during your testing.